Robert F Mullen, PhD

 – William Shakespeare

 Self-appreciation is the byproduct of self-esteem.
 It is self-esteem paid forward.
-The consolidation of our self-regard and the recognition of our capabilities and potential drives us to share what has been recovered with others.
+The Mindfulness of our capabilities and potential motivates us to share them with others.
 Self-appreciation is the natural evolution of self-esteem.

 There is appreciable ambiguity when it comes to distinguishing self-esteem from self-appreciation.
 Ask a colleague to define them and their response will be as heterogeneous as human experience.
 Let us identify self-esteem and self-appreciation as they apply to recovery, because they are consequential to our emotional well-being and quality of life.